DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 ## Detecting Success and Errors

-The policy will return ABORT and set the context variable `crypto_error` if there has been any error at runtime.
+The policy will return ABORT and set the context variable `ejwt_error` if there has been any error at runtime.
 Your proxy bundles can check this variable in `FaultRules`.

 Errors can result at runtime if:

-* you specify an invalid configuration
+* you specify an invalid configuration, for example an unsupported value for key-encryption or content-encryption
 * You use VerifyEncryptedJwt and the inbound JWT is expired
 * You use VerifyEncryptedJwt and the inbound JWT uses an alg or enc that is not consistent with the policy configuration.